mgencur/seam-revisited/jboss-seam-parent/examples/blog/readme.txt

 * Set JBOSS_HOME environment property.

-* In the registration-ear directory run:
+* In the blog-ear directory run:

     mvn jboss:hard-deploy

+JBossAS 4.2 needs additional Hibernate libraries, use a -Pjbossas42 maven profile instead to package the application.

+JBossAS 6 needs new Hibernate Search with dependencies, and more source code enhancement due to Hibernate Search and Lucene-Core API changes.
+Use a -Pjbossas6 maven profile instead to package the application.

 To deploy the example to Tomcat with Embedded JBoss, follow these steps: